rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-09-02-6935b713ee2a2feb-adjustment-of-futures-and-options-contract-of-patanjali-foods-ltd-on-account-of-.md

 stocks:
 - PTFL
 tags:
+- bonus
+- contract-adjustment
+- corporate-action
 - derivatives
-- corporate-actions
-- bonus-issue
-- contract-adjustment
-- PTFL
 title: Adjustment of Futures and Options contract of Patanjali Foods Ltd on account of Bonus issue
 ---